RobGaughan/Infrastructure-For-AD-Azure/README.md

 On the left/orange section are the azure defaults, when we create the client VM and when we created the Domain-Controller-1 VM those are the default settings

-On the right/blue section is what we will be confiuring our  Domain-Controller-1 VM and soon to be Client-1 VM
+On the right/blue section is what we will be configuring our  Domain-Controller-1 VM and soon to be Client-1 VM

 Do do this configuration we will need to do the following steps:
 1. Configure a static IP on  Domain-Controller-1